-The ADM1062 Super Sequencer[®] is a configurable supervisory/ sequencing device that offers a single-chip solution for supply monitoring and sequencing in multiple-supply systems.
-In addition to these functions, the ADM1062 integrates a 12-bit ADC and six 8-bit voltage output DACs.
-These circuits can be used to implement a closed-loop margining system that enables supply adjustment by altering either the feedback node or the reference of a dc-to-dc converter using the DAC outputs.
+The ADM1063 is a configurable supervisory/sequencing device that offers a single-chip solution for supply monitoring and sequencing in multiple supply systems.
+In addition to these functions, the ADM1063 integrates a 12-bit ADC that can be used to accurately read back up to 12 separate voltages.